-INTERNATIONALLY, Computer Reach has served non-governmental organizations in 31 nations including: Bolivia, Cambodia, China, Cuba, Congo, El Salvador, Ethiopia, Ghana, Guatemala, Haiti, Honduras, India, Kenya, Liberia, Malawi, Malaysia, Mauritius, Mexico, Nicaragua, Nigeria, Panama, Papua New Guinea, Peru, Rwanda, Solomon Islands, South Africa, South Sudan, Tanzania, Uganda, United States of America and Zimbabwe.
+INTERNATIONALLY, Computer Reach has served non-governmental organizations in 32 nations including: Bolivia, Cambodia, China, Cuba, Democratic Republic of Congo, El Salvador, Ethiopia, Ghana, Guatemala, Haiti, Honduras, India, Kenya, Liberia, Malawi, Malaysia, Mauritius, Mexico, Nicaragua, Nigeria, Panama, Papua New Guinea, Peru, Republic of Congo, Rwanda, Solomon Islands, South Africa, South Sudan, Tanzania, Uganda, United States of America and Zimbabwe.

 Board of Directors